Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah.

-So you'd have to go to somewhere like America or Canada where there's big enough wildernesses where you can just do it and no one will ever find you.
+But you'd have to go to somewhere like America or Canada where there's big enough wildernesses and you can just do it and no one will ever find you.

-If you're like in the Yukon in Canada, I don't think anyone's gonna stop you, but in most of the Western worlds, there's no option to do that really.
+If you're like in the Yukon in Canada, I don't think anyone's going to stop you.

-You can be off the grid, but you're still, you know, subject to the whims of government.
+You can be off the grid, but you're still subject to the whims of government.

-And so if they demand something of you, if they say, Okay, you've got a property, we're gonna raise property tax to an absurd amount, then you're gonna have to get an income and and get into the economy again.
+And so if they demand something of you, if they say, okay, you've got a property, we're going to raise property tax to an absurd amount, then you're going to have to get an income and get into the economy again.

 England's just not big enough to do it.

-Like you go to the middle of Xmoor, they'll find you very quickly.
+Like you go to the middle of Exmo, they'll find you very quickly.

 Oh, yeah.

-You go to like the the new forest or something.
+You go to like the New Forest or something.

-Yeah, you're still within your dog walkers will come across you within one day.
+Yeah, you're still within, dog walkers will come across you within one day.

-I went there recently, and this people are everywhere.
+I went there recently and people are everywhere.

 I mean, obviously.

-It's basically using the it's using the Navy, it's setting up an offshore territory, something like St. Helena's leaving the ECHR, that is the only way that you're gonna stop illegal migration.
+It's setting up an offshore territory, something like St. Helena's leaving the ECHR.

-This is gonna have no bearing on it whatsoever.
+This is going to have no bearing on it whatsoever.

-I mean, how what how how on earth does it stop a boat turning up and people getting off?
+I mean, how on earth does it stop a boat turning up and people getting off?

-How on earth does it take stop somebody arriving legally and just overstaying their visa or climbing onto the back of a lorry.
+How on earth does it take to stop somebody arriving legally and just overstaying their visa or climbing onto the back of a lorry?

 No one's that stupid.